Mahmud Ali (politician): Bengali Language Movement

-During the Bengali Language Movement, Ali demanded the inclusion of Bengali, along with Urdu, as one of the national languages of Pakistan.
+During the Bengali language movement, Ali demanded the inclusion of Bengali, along with Urdu, as one of the national languages of Pakistan.
 He launched a weekly newspaper, the Nao Belal, to propagate the cause of the peasantry and working classes and to further the demand of Bengali as a state language.
 The movement was successful and Bengali was recognised as a state language by the second constituent assembly, and in the 1956 Constitution.

 Ganatantri Dal

 Disillusioned with the Muslim League government Ali left the party in 1952, and on 19 January 1953 founded a secular political party, the Ganatantri Dal, with Haji Mohammad Danesh, a Kisan leader.
 The Ganatantri Dal was the first to open its doors to non-Muslims on an equal footing and demanded a secular constitution.
-The party manifesto included the demand for the abolition of feudalism without any compensation, the release of political prisoners, secession from the Commonwealth, nationalisation of jute trade, equal rights for women and minorities in social, political and economic spheres, and abolition of visa system between Pakistan and India.
+The party manifesto included the demand for the abolition of feudalism without any compensation, secession from the Commonwealth, nationalisation of jute trade, equal rights for women in social, political and economic spheres, and abolition of visa system between Pakistan and India.